actsasrob/lircdo_ask/README.md

 lircdo callbacks first validate all the required parameters were passed to the callback.
 For instance the volume intent requires one parameter to know whether to raise or lower the volume and a second required parameter which is a numeric argument which indicates by how much to raise or lower the volume.
 The volume intent take an optional third parameter which is the device or component that should have its volume raised or lowered.
 It is designed to be optional.
 In fact the device/component is optional for generic intents, volume intents, and channel intents.
 For each of these intents you can specify a default device/component which will be targeted.
 This is handy, say, if all your components are plugged into an audio/video receiver which handles the volume for all components.

 Once the lircdo callback determines it has all the required parameters it looks up the information for your lircdo server/service.
 The lircdo skills stores the minimal amount of information it needs to perform its function.
 It uses a dynamo DB instance to store the Alexa ID of your Alexa-enabled device, the fully qualified domain name (FQDN) of your lircdo server, the port number that the lircdo service listens on for incoming requests, and a "shared secret" used to better secure HTTPS requests.
-The lircdo skill captures this information during the intial "pairing" of the lircdo skill mentioned above.
+The lircdo skill captures this information during the initial "pairing" of the lircdo skill mentioned above.

 The lircdo callback then makes an HTTPS request to the lircdo service running on your lircdo server using the registered FQDN and the port number.
 Each of the callback intents for the lircdo skill have an associated callback function implemented by the lircdo service.
 Any additional parameters are passed to the lirdo service callback running in your home.